Large Scale Novel Object Discovery in 3D: Experimental Results

 \subsection{Qualitative Results}

-Fig.~\ref{fig:composs1} shows visual comparison of result from \cite{richtsfeld2012segmentation} on Object Segmentation Dataset while Fig.~\ref{fig:composs2} compares to the method from \cite{christoph2014object}.
-In Fig.~\ref{fig:composs1} (b), the technique of \cite{richtsfeld2012segmentation} tends to show under-segmentation and discovers two distinct objects as a single object (grey).
+Fig.~\ref{fig:osdcumu} shows visual comparison of results from Richtsfeld \etal \cite{richtsfeld2012segmentation} and Stein \etal \cite{christoph2014object} on Object Segmentation Dataset.
+In Fig.~\ref{fig:osdcumu} (c), the technique of \cite{richtsfeld2012segmentation} tends to show under-segmentation and discovers two distinct objects as a single object (grey).
 In comparison, VDML is able to clearly distinguish among those objects.
-In Fig.~\ref{fig:composs2}, we compare against a scene with numerous occluded objects.
-Fig.~\ref{fig:composs2}(b) shows the results provided by the authors \cite{christoph2014object}.
-On comparing Fig.~\ref{fig:composs2}(b) and \ref{fig:composs2}(c), it can be seen that VDML results in lesser number of points classified as clutter (shown in black) while providing smoother boundaries which would be helpful for applications such as robot grasping.
+In Fig.~\ref{fig:osdcumu} (second row), we compare our approach on a scene with numerous occluded objects.
+Fig.~\ref{fig:osdcumu} (f) shows the results provided by Stein \etal \cite{christoph2014object}.
+On comparing Fig.~\ref{fig:osdcumu}(e) and \ref{fig:osdcumu}(f), it can be seen that VDML results in lesser number of points classified as clutter (shown in black) while providing smoother boundaries which would be helpful for applications such as robot grasping.
 In both the cases, the can at the front suffers over-segmentation.
 In the first case, there are two visually arbitrary segments while in the case of the proposed VDML those segments correspond to the body of the can and top of the can.
 Moreover, the segments from the proposed VDML are closer to the ground-truth as less number of points are marked as clutter.

-Fig.~\ref{fig:odd1} and ~\ref{fig:odd2} show results of our segmentation on Object Discovery Dataset.
+Fig.~\ref{fig:oddnyu} (first row) shows results of our segmentation on Object Discovery Dataset.
 There are two important observations to make here.
 First, as above, the boundaries are closer to the ground-truth.
 This shows that VDML has learned to distinguish between object and non-object boundaries since the training procedure explicitly focussed on supervoxel pairs around the object boundaries.
-Secondly, we observe over-segmentation in the object towards the left in Fig \ref{fig:odd2}--the object gets divided into two segments.
-Although, we note that the two segments actually belong to visually dissimilar parts of an objects which can easily be considered as distinct objects in the absence of any context.
+Secondly, we observe over-segmentation in the object towards the left in Fig \ref{fig:oddnyu} (b) --the object gets divided into two segments.
+Although, we note that the two segments actually belong to visually dissimilar parts of an object, which can easily be considered as distinct objects in the absence of any context.